ArcaneEngineer/ECS-tutorials/part2.md

 }

 ```
+### Drawing transforms explanation

-Some explanation of the drawing function is due, as this was promised (in a code comment) in part 1.
+Some explanation of the drawing function is due, as this was promised (in a code comment) in [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md).

 The HTML5 `canvas`'s `context` object is a stateful object which remembers what kind of spatial transforms we have applied to it.
 These transforms are stacked up so that we can apply one _or more_ transforms (positioning, rotational) before drawing a given element (shape or text or image), after which we can pop the topmost transform off the stack wof transformations.

 Concrete explanation: before drawing each tank (any of it, body or turret) we save the current context (which is the default context lacking any specific transformations, i.e. the represented by an identity matrix) and then immediately `translate()` to the tank's position.
 We draw the tank's body, then we save _this_ context (i.e. where we are translated to the tank's position _only_) and then apply another transform by `rotate()`ing as per the turret's current rotation.
 We then draw the turret (which appears rotated), and when finished, we do `context.restore()` which pops the turret's rotation off the stack, and restores us back to the last saved 2D transformation state (which was where we had `translate()`d to the tank's position, _only_).
 We could now, if we chose, draw other parts of the tank's _body_ without them being rotated like the turret was.
 Finally, after a whole tank is drawn, we `restore()` to the default context  state that has _no_ transformations, and move onto the next tank,  `translate()` to it's specific position, and so on.

+### How it looks

+You should now be able to

-### Conclusion
+## Conclusion

 This has been our first look at how an ECS can do selective processing on components, in either simluation (game) logic and in rendering logic.
 Hopefully you begin to see how enity composition can do the same or more, and indeed more easily (without deep inheritance hierarchies), than restrictive and fragile OOP approaches that some programmers use to do entity management.